BajaShortLong/BSLContextEffect/README.md

 > [!Note]
 > Tested with UE 5.5

+> [!CAUTION]
+> This is very much in active development and updates may make substantial changes

 > [!WARNING]
 > This plugin isn't suitable for all projects and likely overkill for any project that only has a single playable character and limited effect variation.
 You'd be better off using a system closer to Lyra's ContextEffects since this plugin would likely add unneccessary complexity.